-When it comes to Social Security and retirement, you may have conflicting viewpoints: On the one side, you hope to start collecting your benefits as soon as you’re eligible—after all, it’s your hard-earned money.
-On the other side, you know that, if you wait, your monthly benefit amount will increase.
+When it comes to Social Security and retirement, you may have conflicting viewpoints: On one side, you hope to start collecting your benefits as soon as you’re eligible, or maybe you’re concerned you’ll need that income sooner due to the coronavirus pandemic.
+On the other side, you know that if you wait, your monthly benefit amount will increase.

 “If I try to convince a 62-year-old to wait until 70, I’ve lost my audience immediately,” Arthur says.
 “That’s why I believe so strongly in this year-by-year approach.”